kkkayla33/kkkayla33.github.io/_pages/about.md

 ------

-Because of the situatuation of covid19, I decided to take a gap for the fall semester.
-I plan to equip myself with more practical experience.
-So I am doing independent study of adaptive system design for the summer, and looking for an internship on web development from the fall.
+I am doing an independent study of adaptive system design, and looking for an internship on web development.
 Hope everyone keep healthy and safe, and good luck with me.